INFORMATION FOR THE 2013 WESTERN REGIONAL:

 Enrollment in this course is by instructor permission only.
 Please contact Professor Ringel at email@example.com for further information.
 His office is SPA 223.
 Phone: 562-985-4708.

 POSC 417 is a demanding and rigorous course.
 Students should anticipate a challenging but exciting and extremely worthwhile experience.
-Contact Professor Ringel to see his latest syllabus or click 417 syllabus.
+Contact Professor Ringel to see his latest syllabus.

 The current case, cases in the upcoming record, and the rules for the Written Brief Contest can be found at: http://acmamootcourt.org/

-We would like to acknowledge the support in the form of donations of prizes of Lanahan Publishing, Pearson Publishing, Oxford Press, and McGraw-Hill.
+We would like to acknowledge the support in the form of donations of prizes of Lanahan Publishing, Pearson Publishing, Oxford Press, West Publishing, and McGraw-Hill.
 Thanks to everyone else who has supported and continues to support our Moot Court program, including Scott Allen and the Hauth Center.
-A special word of appreciation to Vern Schooley, Marc Almeroth, and the Honorable Judge Margaret Hay and the Joseph Ball/Clarence Hunt Inn of Court of Long Beach, and our many supporters in the Long Beach Bar Association and the Long Beach Barristers who have donated their time to judge and/or recruit justices for the Western Regional.
+A special word of appreciation to the Joseph Ball/Clarence Hunt Inn of Court of Long Beach, and our many supporters in the Long Beach Bar Association who have donated their time to judge and/or recruit justices for the Western Regional.
 A special thanks to The Honorable Amy Yerkey, Vern Schooley, and Cheri Estes and Mark Weitzman for their assistance in recruiting judges.
-Thanks to the Offices of the President and the Provost and the College of Liberal Arts and Shayne and Victoria of Public Affairs.
+Thanks to the Offices of the President and the Provost and the College of Liberal Arts and Shayne of Public Affairs.
 Thanks to Professor Teresa Wright and Amelia Marquez and Kristin Taylor of the Department of Political Science.
 Thanks to Amy and John Lanham and Emily Lees all of our volunteers.